 Head inside, donate and light a candle, soak in the church and definitely stop in the gift shop!
 Those are just a few but per my tips… just go wander around and you will see a ton more!

 Attend The Papal Audience at Saint Peter’s Square

-I already feel blasphemous as this should be #1 so I don’t get hit by lightning but… I needed to mix things up a little and not be too basic… even though this one and the next ones are pretty standard.
+I already feel blasphemous as this should be #1 so I don’t get hit by lightning but… I needed to mix things up a little and not be too basic… even though this one and the next things to do on this list are pretty standard.

 The Roman Forum

-The Roman Forum is sooooo cool.
+The Roman Forum is one of the coolest things I have ever seen.
 I don’t wanna say the Colosseum isn’t cool but it is just one structure… the Forum is this giant area with so much history and things to see.

 The main area is truly so beautiful and it doesn’t seem real at all with all of the structures endless amounts of things to see.
 It also has the Palestine Hill, which gives you beautiful views of the city and all of the structures.
 The Roman Forum was probably my favorite site in all of Rome just due to the amount of things to see.

 Take One Day To Be Free And Just Explore